Business continuity and disaster recovery (BCDR): Azure Paired Regions

 Platform-provided replication - Some services such as Geo-Redundant Storage provide automatic replication to the paired region.

 Region recovery order – In the event of a broad outage, recovery of one region is prioritized out of every pair.
 Applications that are deployed across paired regions are guaranteed to have one of the regions recovered with priority.
 If an application is deployed across regions that are not paired, recovery might be delayed – in the worst case the chosen regions may be the last two to be recovered.

 Sequential updates – Planned Azure system updates are rolled out to paired regions sequentially (not at the same time) to minimize downtime, the effect of bugs, and logical failures in the rare event of a bad update.

-Data residency – A region resides within the same geography as its pair (with the exception of Brazil South) in order to meet data residency requirements for tax and law enforcement jurisdiction purposes.
+Data residency – A region resides within the same geography as its pair (with the exception of Brazil South) to meet data residency requirements for tax and law enforcement jurisdiction purposes.